TejaUsa/-big-data-dev-/README.md

 I'm from Guntur, in the Indian state of Andhra Pradesh.
 I completed my bachelor's degree in computer science and engineering from Nri Institute of Technology in Guntur.

 ## Plans
-In the past I worked as a web application developer (.NET, Angular Js) So I would to work in the .NET developer in the future.
+In the past I worked as a web application developer (.NET, Angular Js) So I would like to work in the .NET developer in the future.

 ## Links
 - [Github]( https://github.com/TejaUsa)